 Unlike other succulents that can be damaged by direct sunlight, jade plants are hardy, and only in extreme cases can the green leaves turn completely yellow from the sun.
 If you want to put your plant in bright, direct light, make sure to acclimate it by increasing the amount of light each day incrementally.
 Baby jade plants aren’t quite as tough yet, though, and should only be exposed to indirect sunlight to keep the leaves from burning.

 Jade plants can be a little tricky to water since they’re desert plants and can go long periods of time without water.
-To water your jade plant, let the water drain out of the bottom of the pot, then remove any sitting water.
+To water your jade plant, soak the soil and let the water drain out of the bottom of the pot.
+Then remove any sitting water.
 Good drainage is absolutely essential for this plant!
-Succulent roots are very short, so overwatering can cause the leaves to fall or lead to root rot very easily.
+Overwatering can cause the leaves to fall or lead to root rot very easily.

 If the leaves start to shrivel or turn brown, that’s a sign you need to water more often, but if the leaves feel too squishy, that’s a sign of overwatering.
 Also keep in mind that some jade plants are sensitive to tap water because of the salt concentration, so if you notice it’s not doing so well, switch to distilled or filtered water.

 During spring and summer, jade plants require more water, but you should always let the soil dry out before watering it again.
 During winter, water it very scarcely.
 It’s all relative, so you might end up watering it once a week or even once a month.
-Told you it’s a little tricky!
+Let your soil moisture be your guide.

 Like most succulents, jade plants need soil that drains quickly.
 Excessive moisture in the soil can cause fungal growth, root rot, and death.
 Remember they come from a desert where there’s loose, free-draining sand and soil, so their pot should mimic that.
-A simple cactus mix or a mix of potting soil, coco coir or fine moss, and sand will work.
-Ultimately, drainage should be a top priority.
+A simple cactus or succulent mix or a mix of potting soil, coco coir or fine moss, and sand will work.

 Jade plants adapt to a wide range of temperatures, but they grow best in 65-70° Fahrenheit.
 Keep them away from cooling/heat vents and drafts, but aside from that they’ll grow just fine indoors.
-Remember to water your jade plants, but not too much.
-It should never sit in water, so pour off excess water after it’s drained.
-Be sure to wipe down your jade plant leaves to remove dust and promote photosynthesis and growth!
+Be sure to wipe down or rinse off your jade plant leaves to remove dust and promote photosynthesis and growth.